okatsn/OkPkgTemplates.jl/README.md

 - On push of master/main branch, test and documentation actions in `CI.yml` runs.
     - it runs test, where compatibility is checked through `CompatHelperLocal`.
     - it runs Documenter.
-- On the modification of `Project.toml` , there is an attempt to register to OkRegistry.
+- On the push of `Project.toml` , there is an attempt to register to OkRegistry.
 If the register process success, TagBot and CompatHelper will be triggered.
+If there is a section in the `changelog.md` with head level 2 containing the version number in `Project.toml` (e.g., `## v0.2.10` in `changelog.md` ), the section will be part of the release message.
 - It is suggested to run `pkg> test` in local and fix `[compat]` in `Project.toml` to avoid excessive noise from `CompatHelper` pull requests.

 Noted that both test locally and github actions do the followings: